Shiriny24/colossus/docs/source/installation.rst

    export PYTHONPATH=$PYTHONPATH:/Users/me/code/colossus

 where the path is, of course, replaced with the location of Colossus on your system.

+If, for some reason, you wish to avoid using mercurial or pip, you can install Colossus manually by downloading the current repository contents as a `zip file <https://bitbucket.org/bdiemer/colossus/downloads/>`_.
+The disadvantage of this method is that it makes updating the code relatively cumbersome.

 .. rubric:: Running unit tests